Shape-induced pairing of spheroidal squirmers: Introduction

-One microscopic property that has proven to be important is particle geometry \cite{brooks2018shape,sharan2021fundamental, diwakar2022,ganguly2023going}.
-Shape can impact the swimming speed of an active particle, the rate of working, and the flow field sourced by the particle \cite{theers16, michelin2017geometric, yariv2019self, daddi2021optimal,poehnl21,zantop2022emergent}.
-Collisions between rod-like particles can lead to nematic ordering in an active suspension \cite{bar2020self}.
-In view of the importance of shape, we recently extended the squirmer model, first introduced by Lighthill \cite{Lighthill52} and Blake \cite{Blake71}, to spheroids \cite{poehnl20}.
-Originally, this model was developed to describe the motion of ciliated, spherical microorganisms \cite{magar03,drescher09,michelin2011,darveniza22}.
-However, it has since found applications well beyond its initial purpose.
-For instance, interfacially-driven active colloids \cite{wang2006bipolar, howse2007self,bregulla2019flow} can often be approximated as ``effective squirmers.''
+Since its original development, the squirmer model has found applications well beyond its initial purpose.
+For instance, synthetic active colloids driven by self-generated gradients of a thermodynamic variable (e.g., temperature, chemical potential, or electrical potential \cite{wang2006bipolar, howse2007self,jiang2010active,bregulla2019flow}) can often be approximated as ``effective squirmers.''
 Instead of resolving the propulsion mechanism in detail, a slip velocity on the surface of the particle is prescribed \cite{Popescu18}.
-The slip determines two major swimming properties, speed $U_s$ and stresslet $\mathbf{S}$ \cite{Lauga16, Stone96} For instance, it was recently observed that metallo-dielectric Janus discoids, energized by AC fields, tend to form ``head-to-head'' bound pairs \cite{katuri22}.
+The slip determines two major swimming properties, speed $U_s$ and stresslet $\mathbf{S}$ \cite{Lauga16, Stone96}.
+As an example that justifies this approach, it was recently observed that metallo-dielectric Janus discoids, energized by AC fields, tend to form ``head-to-head'' bound pairs \cite{katuri22}.
 Modeling of the propulsion mechanism (induced charge electrophoresis \cite{squires06,kilic11}) revealed that hydrodynamic interactions dominated interactions between particles, i.e., the particles behaved as effective squirmers.